cdfoundation/toc/README.md

 # CDF TOC

-The role of the CDF Technical Operating Committee (TOC) is to facilitate communication and collaboration among the Technical Projects.
+The role of the CDF Technical Oversight Committee (TOC) is to facilitate communication and collaboration among the Technical Projects.
 The TOC will be responsible for:

 - coordinating collaboration among Technical Projects, including development of an overall technical vision for the community;